pygame/pygame/doc/capi/sdlbase.rst

 and related modules.
 They are used to check whether certain parts of the SDL subsystems are properly set and initialised.

-.. cfunction:: ASSERT_JOYSTICK_INIT (retval)

-  Checks, whether the joystick subsystem was properly initialised.
-If not, this will set a :exc:`PyExc_PyGameError` and return *retval*.

-.. cfunction:: ASSERT_JOYSTICK_OPEN (obj, retval)

-  Checks, whether the passed :ctype:`PyJoystick` is open for access.
-If not, this will set a :exc:`PyExc_PyGameError` and return *retval*.

 .. cfunction:: ASSERT_TIME_INIT (retval)

   Checks, whether the time subsystem was properly initialised.
-If not, this will set a :exc:`PyExc_PyGameError` and return *retval*.

-.. cfunction:: ASSERT_VIDEO_INIT (retval)

-  Checks, whether the video subsystem was properly initialised.
-If not, this will set a :exc:`PyExc_PyGameError` and return *retval*.

-.. cfunction:: ASSERT_VIDEO_SURFACE_SET (retval)

-  Checks, whether a display surface was created already using :func:`pygame2.sdl.video.set_mode`.
 If not, this will set a :exc:`PyExc_PyGameError` and return *retval*.

 Functions
 ---------